 - Your baby has learnt how to soothe itself and can now suck its thumb when it wants to.
 This simple pleasure is not so much an involuntary act from 27 weeks on.
 It is still breathing the amniotic fluid in and out of its lungs, practicing for those all important first breaths when it is born.
 All of your baby’s oxygen needs are still being catered for by the placenta.

-- Speak with your midwife or doctor about your options regarding cord blood banking.
-Each state and territory will have its own guidelines governing the storage and administration around cord blood storage.
+- Speak with your maternity care provider about your options regarding cord blood banking.
+Each state and territory will have its own guidelines governing the storage and administration around cord blood donation.

 - Think about how you would like to feed your baby.
 One of the major indicators for successful breastfeeding is a positive attitude from the mother during her pregnancy.
 Other influences are a supportive partner, positive attitude from a woman’s mother and/or her mother in law and the general attitudes towards breastfeeding in a woman’s family and community.